rrtheonlyone/traceroute/README.md

 ## Running the program

 A `Makefile` has been provided for convenience.
 To run the program simply run `make` followed by `./traceroute`.
-Note that since we are using raw sockets, sudo or root access will be required to run this program.
+Since we are using raw sockets, sudo or root access will be required to run this program.

 ## Command Line Arguments